openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Templating
 ~~~~~~~~~~

-Any ``{{param}}`` string, where ``param`` is the name of the parameter, in a Contract Template can be replaced by the text of correspoinding XML node /Contract/Service/param specifiend in CX Contract document when the service provider display the content of the contract to the End User before he/she authorizes the contract.
+A Template variable is in the form ``{{parameter_name}}``.
+Any variable should be replaced by the corresponding value
+defined in the CX contract document, where
+@id is equal to the ``parameter_name``.

+When the provider shows the contract text to the end user
+to obtain the signing authorization,
+the provider should substitute the values into the variables.

 Template URL and Digest